mr-joshcrane/glambda/README.md

 It's intended to maximise ease of use, at the expense of infinite customisability, and doesn't really play in the same space as SAM, CDK or Terraform.

+If you'd prefer to use these more mature tools, consider using the `package` sub-command which will just write out a well formatted zip file ready to upload to AWS.

 ## Why though?

 AWS pivoted from a Go managed runtime to an OS only runtime.
 I'd argue that relative to the managed runtime, the OS only runtime has a much higher barrier to entry.
 Hence this libary!